Manufactured gas plants

 Former Eureka manufactured gas plant

-Community Protection Measures: Safety is of the utmost importance to PG&E and work will be conducted in a way that protects workers and the community.
-This includes conducting most of the work in a large negative-pressure tent to minimize odor and dust impacts; using dust control measures such as water and foam; completing air and vibration monitoring during work activities; working during City-approved hours; using appropriately sized equipment; and using flaggers to safely manage truck, car and pedestrian traffic as trucks enter and exit the site.
+Community Protection Measures: Safety is of the utmost importance to PG&E and work was conducted in a way that protected workers and the community.
+This included conducting most of the work in a large negative-pressure tent to minimize odor and dust impacts; using dust control measures such as water and foam; conducting air and vibration monitoring during work activities; working during City-approved hours; using appropriately sized equipment; and using flaggers to safely manage truck, car and pedestrian traffic as trucks entered and exited the site.

 The former Eureka manufactured gas plant in June 1948.